hacdias/hacdias.com/content/resume/index.md

 {{< resume-position title="Software Engineer" location="Protocol Labs" href="https://protocol.ai/" from="10/2022" to="01/2024" >}}

-- Co-authored and implemented [IPFS specifications](https://specs.ipfs.tech/) in Go and JavaScript.
+- Co-authored and implemented [specifications](https://specs.ipfs.tech/) for different HTTP services in Go and TypeScript.
+Authored hundreds of conformance tests to test whether different implementations comply with the specifications.
+- Led the development of new features for the largest and most widely used [implementation](https://github.com/ipfs/kubo) and set of [libraries](https://github.com/ipfs/boxo) of the [InterPlanetary File System](https://ipfs.tech/) (IPFS), a decentralized, P2P, and content-addressed network, in Go.
-- Implemented and maintained HTTP APIs and their respective clients in Go and JavaScript.
+- Implemented and maintained several HTTP services, as well as their respective clients in Go and TypeScript.
-- Maintained large [IPFS](https://ipfs.tech/) (decentralized, P2P network) libraries in Go, such as [Kubo](https://github.com/ipfs/kubo) and [Boxo](https://github.com/ipfs/boxo).
+- Maintained multiple Go and JavaScript (Node.js, TypeScript) packages.

 {{</ resume-position >}}

 {{< resume-position title="Part-time Software Engineer" location="Protocol Labs" href="https://protocol.ai/" from="11/2017" to="09/2022" >}}

-- Co-authored [Testground](http://testground.ai/), a testing platform for decentralized and peer-to-peer systems in Go.
+- Co-authored [Testground](http://testground.ai/), a testing, benchmarking and simulation platform for decentralized and P2P systems at scale built in Go.
+Led the development of the JavaScript SDK and the Go synchronization service.
-- Revamped and maintained [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) and [IPFS Web UI](https://github.com/ipfs/ipfs-webui), Electron and React applications.
+- Led the development of [IPFS Desktop](https://github.com/ipfs/ipfs-desktop), a desktop application for Windows, macOS and Linux, built in Electron.
+Owned the refactoring, redesign and feature development of the application.
+- Revamped and shipped [IPFS Web UI](https://github.com/ipfs/ipfs-webui), a React-based web application used as a front-end for a Kubo node in an IPFS network, where users can manage their files, explore linked data, and see their peers.
-- Maintained multiple Go, JavaScript, Node.js and Electron projects.
+- Maintained multiple Go and JavaScript (Node.js, TypeScript) packages.

 {{</ resume-position >}}